juba/obsplot/README.md

 # Obsplot

-`obsplot` is an experimental attempt at using [Observable Plot](https://observablehq.com/@observablehq/plot) directly from R.
+`obsplot` is an experimental attempt at using [Observable Plot](https://observablehq.com/@observablehq/plot) as HTML widget in R.

 Please note that **the package is in an early stage**.
 Its API is subject to breaking changes, there are bugs, and maybe bad design choices.
-But if you still want to try the package, issues and feedback are very welcome !
+But if you still want to try it, issues and feedback are very welcome !

 ## Examples